Orthodontic archwire: Leveling and Aligning

 Wires used in this initial phase in an orthodontic treatment requires them to have low stiffness, high strength and long working range.
 The ideal wires to use in this phase of treatment is a Nickel-Titanium archwires.
 Low stiffness will allow small forces to be produced when the wire is engaged in the bracket slots of teeth.
 High strength would prevent any permanent deformation when the wire is engaged in teeth which are severely crowded.

-There is evidence showing that multi-stranded superelastic NiTi wires can produce greater tooth movement than single-strand superelastic NiTi when used as the first archwire in a fixed (“train track”) brace.
-The use of multi-strand stainless steel vs superelastic NiTi does not have a noticeable difference in the pain experienced by the wearer.
-Currently more research is required to determine archwire material superiority in terms of alignment rate, time to alignment, pain and root resorption.
+The evidence in the form of clinical trials testing effectiveness (and other benefits) and potential harms when comparing the use of superelastic NiTi wires, single strand super elastic wires, thermoelastic NiTi wires, and coaxial superelastic NiTi wires is weak and there is no evidence that a certain wire or size of wire is better than the others.
+The choice of different wires depends on an orthodontists clinical judgement.
+There is weak evidence to suggest that superelastic NiTi wires may be associated with slightly more pain after the first day when compared with thermoelastic NiTi wires.
+In addition, when comparing multielastic superelastic NiTi and single strand superelastic NiTi wires to coaxial superelastic NiTi wires, the alignment rate may be lower for the superelastic NiTi wires.